Alex Schomburg: Biography

-The following decade, Schomburg freelanced primarily for Timely Comics, the 1940s forerunner of Marvel, displaying his talent for action tableaux in covers featuring Captain America, the Sub-Mariner, the Human Torch, and other superheroes.
-His first recorded comic-book work is two covers released the same month, for Daring Mystery Comics #1 and Marvel Mystery Comics #3 (both cover-dated Jan.
+The following decade, Schomburg freelanced primarily for Timely Comics, the 1940s forerunner of Marvel Comics, displaying his talent for action tableaux in covers featuring Captain America, the Sub-Mariner, the Human Torch, and other superheroes.
+His first recorded comic book work were two covers released the same month, for Daring Mystery Comics #1 and Marvel Mystery Comics #3 (both cover-dated Jan.
 1940).
-Schomburg would draw most of the companies covers, as well as a smattering of single-page interior illustrations, through Marvel Mystery Comics #76 (Sept.
+Schomburg would draw most of Timely's covers, as well as a smattering of single-page interior illustrations, through Marvel Mystery Comics #76 (Sept.
 1946).
 He also provided covers for Pines Publications, for titles including Exciting Comics and America's Best Comics, featuring such superheroes as the Black Terror and the Fighting Yank, as well as for Harvey Comics, including the licensed radio-series crimefighter star of Green Hornet Comics.
 On some Pines comics from 1947 to 1949, he signed covers as "Xela."
+Through the 1930s and 1940s, Schomburg produced over 500 comic book covers.

 In the early 1950s, Schomburg left comics and spent the remainder of his career on covers and illustrations for science fiction magazines, astrology publications, and books, including the Winston juvenile series.

+In 1962, Schomburg moved to a ranch house in Newberg, Oregon.
+His home was later purchased by the local university, George Fox University, and converted into student housing under the name "Schomburg House".

 In 1977, Schomburg and a few of his fellow Golden Age comic book artists collaborated on the Invaders Annual #1, written by Roy Thomas.
 Schomburg penciled and inked a six-page chapter featuring the Golden Age Human Torch.